 - Field-deployable training

-You can download the publications described below and other FEMA publications from the FEMA Library, or order a copy from the FEMA Distribution Center.
+You can download the publications described below and other FEMA publications from the FEMA Resource and Document Library, or order a copy from the FEMA Distribution Center.
 To order publications please call 1-800-480-2520 or fax 1-240-699-0525 Monday through Friday 8 a.m. – 5 p.m.
-EST. You may also email your request to FEMA-Publications-Warehouse.
+ET.
+You may also email your request to FEMA-Publications-Warehouse.
 Please provide the title, item number, short number, and quantity of each publication, along with your name, address, zip code, and daytime telephone number.

 The FEMA website has an extensive collection of How-to Fact Sheets.
 These fact sheets provide easy step-by-step instructions, making it easy for you to take protective steps to minimize damage to your home and property during a hazard event.
-See the How-to Series Index for more information.
+These fact sheets cover:

 The 2011 Coastal Construction Manual, Fourth Edition (FEMA P-55), is a two-volume publication that provides a comprehensive approach to planning, siting, designing, constructing, and maintaining homes in the coastal environment.
 Volume I provides information about hazard identification, siting decisions, regulatory requirements, economic implications, and risk management.
 The primary audience for Volume I is design professionals, officials, and those involved in the decision-making process.